-- To support you to develop your image interpretation skills and support you into an independent reporting role
+- This course will enhance and develop your image interpretation skills and support you into an independent reporting role

-- This innovative programme incorporates the four pillars of advanced practice ensuring that as well as Expert Clinical Practice you will have a solid foundation in Education, Research and Leadership and Management.
+- This innovative programme incorporates the four pillars of advanced practise, ensuring that as well as Expert Clinical Practice you will have a solid foundation in Education, Research and Leadership and Management

 - Enhance your critical thinking, enquiry and research skills using our state of the art facilities in our Clinical Skills Suite which includes a diagnostic imaging suite with PACS facilities